grrrwaaa/courses/film6246/unreal.md

 A neat thing is to turn an existing geometry brush into a trigger.
 You can select a BSP geometry brush in a level, duplicate it, then in the Details panel, the Actor section, you can choose "Convert Actor" and turn it into a "Trigger Volume".

 - Blueprint **timelines** are ways we can make a sequence of events happen -- and we can also make them happen in reverse.
+See day/night example below.

 ### Scripting

 - Any object that will be moved in-game must have the "movable" option set in the transform Detail (rather than "static").

+A blueprint's **Construction Script** can be used to configure the properties of a blueprint, such as enabling the visibility of a light source, or even generating procedural objects, which can be configured via variables.
+[A couple of simple examples here](https://www.youtube.com/watch?v=6RqDo3012YA)

 #### Adding comments to remind you what parts of a blueprint do